 Receiving Medi-Cal Benefits

 "Medically Needy Only" is the term used to describe those cases in which the custodial party and/or children are only receiving Medi-Cal benefits.
-These cases are referred to the DCSS for the purpose of establishing paternity and obtaining medical support for the dependent children.
-The custodial party must cooperate with the DCSS to be eligible for Medi-Cal, unless he/she has filed a claim of good cause for not cooperating for which the California Department of Social Services has approved.
+These cases are referred to the DCSS for the purpose of establishing parentage and obtaining medical support for the dependent children.
+The custodial party must cooperate with the DCSS to be eligible for Medi-Cal, unless they have filed a claim of good cause for not cooperating for which the California Department of Social Services has approved.

 Stoppage of CalWORKs and/or Medi-Cal Benefits